ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 #### Reference and Secondary Dates

-ARIA S1 GUNW products use the SLCs from the more recent pass as reference, while secondary scenes are from the earlier pass in the date pair. **When submitting a job using the HyP3 API or SDK, the date passed as the reference date *must* be more recent than the secondary date.
+ARIA-S1-GUNW products use the SLCs from the more recent pass as reference, while secondary scenes are from the earlier pass in the date pair. **When submitting a job using the HyP3 API or SDK, the date passed as the reference date *must* be more recent than the secondary date.
 If they are in the opposite order, an error will be raised.**